AlexKastanek/CS480Kastanek/PA7/README.md

 ## Extra Credit
 This program implements the extra credit portion of the assignment:
 -This program uses a config file called "planetData.txt" located in the assets folder to determine scales for the planets

+Other items that could be considered for extra credit:
+-Advanced camera controls
+-Correct amount of satellites for each planet